13 Best Kontakt Libraries for All Categories 2026

 • Section and Solo Flexibility

-Instruments can be used solo for detailed composition or layered for full ensemble arrangements.
-The library offers section presets for popular genres, and you can select individual instruments for solos or build custom six-piece sections.
+You can use the instruments solo for detailed writing or layer them for a full ensemble sound.
+The library has section presets for popular genres, and you can pick single instruments for solos or create your own six-piece sections.

 • Built-In Mixer and Effects